-The school is finely located, almost in the center of the city, at the intersection of Grand Avenue and Fifth Street, on an elevation of 50 feet above the business part of the town.
+The school is finely located, almost in the center of the city, at the intersection of Grand Avenue and Fifth Street, on an elevation of fifty feet above the business part of the town.
 The grounds cover five acres, beautifully laid out and improved with drives, walks, and shrubbery.
 A magnificent view of the city and surrounding country may be obtained from the east entrance to the school, or from any one of the several towers that grace the building.
 The eye wanders from the beautiful city, situated on its hundred hills, to green fields and orange groves that shade into the distance, while, keeping guard over all, is the grand mountain wall on the north, with its summit covered with snow during many months of the year.
 The main lines of street cars run within three blocks of the school, making it more easy of access than most Normal Schools are.
 Rapid transit trains connect with all the surrounding towns, and this makes it possible to live in any one of a half dozen suburbs and reach the school in time for the opening exercises.
+The City Traction Company, and most of the roads to suburban towns, give reduced rates to students.